Lego Loco: Gameplay

 At the start of the game, the player is bestowed with a "Toy Box", from which they can select different parts from lists and place them directly into the space provided.
 They can place down roads, railway lines, stations, crossings, buildings, and scenery.
 To start the simulation, the player must close the Toy Box, and the town will come to life (though the player can open it again to make changes, save the town, or open a new one).
-After a while Lego figures will begin moving into the houses provided (if any), and the player can, like with ordinary figures, pick them up and place them elsewhere.
+After a while Lego minifigures will begin moving into the houses provided (if any), and the player can, like with ordinary figures, pick them up and place them elsewhere.
 This can affect the figure's mood, depending on where it's placed.

 Using the train house (engine shed), the player can create trains to run on the railway lines.
 If a train has passenger carriages it will stop at any stations that have been placed alongside the track.
 The player can control the train's speed and direction and add a mail carriage to the train, thus enabling it to stop at post offices and carry postcards that have been created by the player.
 The train or trains can also go through tunnels that the player can place at the edge of the map, and some tunnels can be used to help exchange postcards with other players (provided a network has been set).

+Reception

+Lego Loco was generally well received with it having been awarded two noteworthy accolades: CODIE Software Publishers Association Excellence in Software Awards - Best New Strategy and Simulation Software, and PIN Quality Mark Gold Award - Parents Information Network.

+Aaron Curtiss from the Los Angeles Times said in his review that "Lego Loco is a mess.
+The intent was to give kids a virtual railroad to build and run.
+What they get is a game that made me want to tie myself to the tracks".
+PC Gamers Jonathan Davies called Lego Loco a "crude version of Railroad Tycoon", saying it lacked any game structure and barely resembled actual Lego train sets.